Vasile-Hij/weather-project-app/README.md

 **Tools**

-* Backend: python with API and SQLite database
+* Backend: python with API and database
 * OpenWeatherMap API make the data collection
 * SQLAlchemy stores the data for API queries and users registration
 * Flask used for web application